ForomePlatform/anfisa/doc/dev/rest/func_ref.rst

 is nonempty.

-Special notation: if proband is subject of trio, ``"Proband"`` is used as identifier of trio, otherwize trio is identified by id of its subject.
+Special notation: if proband is subject of trio, ``"Proband"`` is used as identifier of trio, otherwise trio is identified by id of its subject.

 Default value for **approx** parameter is the first item in **approx-modes** environment property.